richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 to increase the certainty of a high attendance.
 I did so without disclosing my own views.

-So far, the reactions are around mixed, with 5 people being against a course fee
+So far, the reactions are around 50-50.
-(of which 1 'strongly against' and 1 'very problematic') and 4 people that are fine with a course fee.

 Suggestions given by those in favor of the course fee: